GSA/digitalgov.gov/content/news/2014/01/2014-01-28-innovation-means-more-better-cost-effective-digital-training.md

 Here's how in 2014 agencies will rise to the challenge.
 Thanks to contributions of agencies across government and specialists across the private sector, contributions made possible by advancements in the technology and strategies we use, starting in February we aim to:

 {{< legacy-img src="2013/08/Viral.jpg" alt="Social media leaders from across government gathered for the SocialGov Summit on Viral Government July 30 at the Federal Energy Regulatory Commission.
-Courtesy image. " >}}
+Courtesy image." >}}

   * Hold more than **40 free online social media training webinars** for any government employee, held on Wednesday each week.
 This is approximately **400%** the social media webinars available in 2012, and almost **200%** from 2013.
   * Hold **more than a dozen free social media summits and workshops** for any government employee, approximately once a month throughout the year.
 This is **200%** the summits and workshops available in 2013.